mwong009/pycmtensor/docs/index.md

 # Welcome

-PyCMTensor is a tensor-based discrete choice modelling estimation Python library package.
-It has a particular focus on estimation of hybrid neural networks and Logit models, as well as on Mixed Logit models.
-PyCMTensor models are based on computational graphs and models estimated using generalized backpropagation algorithms.
+PyCMTensor is a Python library that use tensor-based computations for discrete choice modelling and estimation.
+It specializes in the estimation of hybrid neural networks, Logit models, and Mixed Logit models.
+The models in PyCMTensor are built on computational graphs and are estimated using generalized backpropagation algorithms.

-PyCMTensor can be used to fully specify Multinomial Logit and Mixed Logit models, perform model estimation using computational graphs and generate statistical test results for econometric analysis.
+This library provides the tools to fully specify and estimate Multinomial Logit and Mixed Logit models.
+It also enables the generation of statistical test results for comprehensive econometric analysis.
+With PyCMTensor, you can perform model estimation using computational graphs, making it a powerful tool for advanced statistical modelling.

 ## Key features

 **Model specification**

-PyCMTensor can be used to specify and customize alternative specific linear and non-linear utility functions, random variables and deep neural networks.
-PyCMTensor can keep track of model taste parameters, gradients and hessian matrices for econometric interpretability, specification testing, prediction, and elasticity analysis.
+PyCMTensor provides the ability to define and customize alternative-specific linear and non-linear utility functions, random variables, and deep neural networks.
+It maintains a record of model taste parameters, gradients, and Hessian matrices, facilitating econometric interpretability, specification testing, prediction, and elasticity analysis.

 **Cost functions**

-To evaluate model performance, various cost functions are available, which include (negative) log likelihood, mean squared error, and KL divergence.
-Model accuracy can also be evaluated using out-of-sample prediction probabilities or discrete choices (Argmax).
+PyCMTensor offers a variety of cost functions to assess model performance, including negative log-likelihood, mean squared error, and KL divergence.
+It also allows for the evaluation of model accuracy using out-of-sample prediction probabilities or discrete choices (Argmax).

 **Data processing**

-Datasets can be split into different segments for training and validation easily, to prioritize different aspects of the model.
-Arithmetic operations and boolean expressions can be used on variables and parameters within the utility function without pre-processing the datafile.
-Minibatch training is possible for estimation speedup on large datasets.
+PyCMTensor simplifies the process of segmenting datasets for training and validation, allowing for a focused approach to model development.
+It supports arithmetic operations and boolean expressions on variables and parameters within the utility function, eliminating the need for pre-processing the data file.
+Additionally, it enables minibatch training for faster estimation on large datasets.

 **Model tuning**

-PyCMTensor includes a set of 1st order and 1.5th order optimization routines and learning rate schedulers for estimating choice models.
+PyCMTensor incorporates a collection of 1st order and 1.5th order optimization routines and learning rate schedulers, designed specifically for estimating choice models.
+This feature aids in fine-tuning the model for optimal performance.

 ## Getting started